GoInterject/GoInterject.github.io/wDeveloper/L-Dev-EditingDataSave.md

 ---
-title: "Develop: Customer Aging Simple Save"
+title: "Develop: Editing Data Save"
 layout: custom
 keywords: [developer, example, walkthrough, SQL, SSMS, Data Portal, data connection, data save]
 description: In this example you will create a simple data save using the Customer Aging Detail report and the Northwind Customers data source.